 Transcript of records

-An official transcript of records is prepared and sent out at the end of each semester.
-Automatically listed on the transcript are all the courses you booked and passed or failed.
+An official transcript of records is prepared and sent out electronically at the end of each semester.
+It is available in German and in English.
+All the courses you booked and passed or failed are automatically listed on the transcript.
 Failed attempts are always automatically listed on the transcript of records.
 Courses you booked but did not attend and did not drop in due time within the booking period are also listed on the transcript of records as failed attempts (Grade 1).

 Courses attended at the Language Center or at ETH appear automatically on the UZH transcript of records.